Labor, Greens oppose move to criminalise data re-identification

-Passage of a government bill that would criminalise the re-identification of public sector datasets released under open data policies looks uncertain.
+Passage through parliament looks uncertain for a government bill that would criminalise the re-identification of public sector datasets released under open data policies.

 The Senate Legal and Constitutional Affairs Legislation Committee tonight tabled its report on the government’s Privacy Amendment (Re-identification Offence) Bill 2016.
 Although the committee’s majority recommends that the bill be passed, a dissenting report by its Labor and Greens members calls for parliament to reject the proposed legislation.